kennethtanaka/ETL-Project/README.md

 ## Extract
 Life Expectancy: Original file name “Life Expectancy by Country and Year (2000 - 2015)”, CSV File, found on Kaggle, address: https://www.kaggle.com/kumarajarshi/life-expectancy-who
+* Data for Life expectancy came from a trusted source; World Health Organization (WHO).
+The data included economic as well as health data for 193 countries for the years 2000 - 2015, which we believe provided a rich data set.

 US Aid: Original File name “us_foreign_aid_complete”, CSV File, found on USAID.gov website, address: https://www.usaid.gov/results-and-data/data-resources
+* The US Aid data came directly from the USAID website with in-depth data-points on country, region and humanitarian-type information for over 170 years.
+This actually became a hinderance considering the file size, but aligned well with our data from from WHO's life expectancy index.

 ## Transform